sentientazure/superblogdocs/13_markdown/01_python_4_implementing_markdown.md

 > Markdown is a lightweight markup language with plain text formatting syntax.

+Markdown is a wonderful piece of technology that makes it very easy to write beautifully formatted content quite easily.
+Do you know how on websites like Reddit and apps like WhatsApp you can make your text bold by surrounding it in asterisks?
+For example, I could write *bold words* by typing them like this: \*bold words\*.
+Well, that's a simplified form of Markdown for you.
+The full Markdown we're implementing also allows you to write tables, headings, lists, images, and so much more!

 We'll be using [Python's Markdown](https://python-markdown.github.io) package to implement Markdown for our website.
 [Click here](https://daringfireball.net/projects/markdown/syntax) for Markdown syntax rules.
 To install Markdown:

 ```bash